RozWhite/MLFlow_GridSearchCV/README.md

-# Create MLFlow runs with Sklearn Gridsearch on Red Wine Quality datast
+# Create MLFlow with Sklearn Gridsearch on Red Wine Quality datast